LiraWang/LiraWang.github.io/index.md

 ## About
-I am now a first year Ph.D. candidate at the College of Artificial Intelligence of Beijing Normal University.
+I am now a first-year Ph.D. candidate at the College of Artificial Intelligence of Beijing Normal University.
 My current research is in the area of zero-knowledge proofs and privacy preservation.
-Now I am also a visting Ph.D. student in Virginia Tech.
-Before start persuing my Ph.D., I was a post graduate student in Beijing Normal University.
-By then my research region is image inpainting, which is a branch of computer vision and deep learning.
-Because of this backgroud, I am interested in the privacy issue in machine learning and deep learning.
+Before I started pursuing my Ph.D., I was a post-graduate student at Beijing Normal University, and my research region is image inpainting, a branch of computer vision and deep learning.
+Because of this background, I am interested in the privacy issue in machine learning and deep learning.

 ### Education Background
 * Virginia Tech (2021.09-Present)